designmynight/designmynight-developers/site/content/epos-crm-integrations/CRM-Integration/index.md

 If the marketing permission is changed on Collins so that marketing permission is ticked, the customer details will automatically pushed to Fishbowl.

 If the marketing permission is changed in Collins so that marketing permission is **not** ticked, but the customer already exists as subscribed in Fishbowl, you will have to manually update your Fishbowl list.

+**2. Is it possible for Collins to push booking details (in addition to customer details)?**

+By default, the integration is set up to only allow Collins to send customer details to Fishbowl.

+It is possible for Collins to push additional details.
+Depending on what data you are looking to collect, you will need to check that Fishbowl can handle different formats.

+For example, we need to pass labels as a comma-separated string.
+Fishbowl will need to split them up and be able to store them separately.

+You will be able to set up to receive additional data.
+To do this:

+1. Set up another profile field in your Enterprise for the additional data you wish to collect
+2. Let your Collins Account Manager know the name of the field that you have set up
+3. Collins will then be able to pass the additional details as part of the QS send of new members

+**_Please note:_** depending on our tech roadmap, it can take our tech team up to two weeks to update/set up this integration.

 ## Collins/Zonal CRM Integration Overview